How is Property Tax Determined?

 What is the Deadline to File for Tax Rebate Programs?

 The deadline for filing applications for 2018 property tax rebates for commercial and industrial vacancies and charitable organizations that are tenants in commercial properties is the last day of February 2019.
-Information on both these programs is available through the links above or at the City Tax Office.
+Information on both these programs is available through the links above or at the Municipal Office.

-What Charges are Imposed if Tax Payments to the City are Late?
+What Charges are Imposed if Tax Payments to the Municipality are Late?

 Penalty/interest of 1.25% is charged on taxes due and unpaid on the first day of default and the first day of each month thereafter.